What do I bring on my trip?

 - Rain-gear – please do not bring umbrellas

 - A cooler or container to bring fish home in

 - Kids Life Vest (PFD) Children are not required to wear life vest on our boats, due to the size.
 However, if you would like your little one to wear a life vest all day, you should bring your own.
 Our life vests are Type I Commercial life vests and kids can be very uncomfortable in our life vests.

 Of all the items you will bring on your fishing trip, the must have items are a fishing license, water, and dressing for the weather.
 Even in our climate you can become dehydrated.
 Fishing for 6 – 7 hours without water is not good!

 Question: Can we bring some beer?
 Answer: Yes, you can drink alcohol while fishing with us.
 You must bring your own.
 If you become intoxicated to the point you are a safety hazard, that can end your trip.
 Not to mention, you have to get home somehow because driving is not an option.

 Do not bring illegal drugs.
-Ridge to River Outdoors & 365 Charters vessels and licensed captains are subject to boarding and inspection the United States Coast Guard, Fish & Game, and all local law enforcement.
+Ridge to River Outdoors & 365 Charters vessels and licensed captains are subject to boarding and inspection the United States Coast Guard.
 If you have prescription medication in a labeled prescription bottle, that is acceptable.